-• Properties held in trust for the benefit of natural persons can be eligible for assistance if at least one of the occupants at the time of the hurricane/s was a current beneficiary of the trust.
-If the property was not the primary residence for the current beneficiaries or trustee(s), the applicant(s) is(are) not eligible for assistance.
+- Properties held in trust for the benefit of natural persons can be eligible for assistance if at least one (1) of the occupants at the time of the hurricane/s was a current beneficiary of the trust.
+If the property was not the primary residence for the current beneficiaries or trustee(s), the Applicant(s) is(are) not eligible for assistance.
 The trustee's powers must include the ability to affect the damaged property.
-If the trustee's powers do not include the ability to affect the damaged property, all beneficiaries with an interest in the damaged property must sign the closing documents along with the trustee.
+If the trustee's powers do not include the ability to affect the damaged property, all beneficiaries with an interest in the damaged property must sign the closing documents along with the trustee. - Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico at the time of the hurricane/s may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility at the time of the hurricane/s may qualify for the Program.